lamfleur/pomodoro/README.txt

 Pomodoro Timer
 ==============

 This script provides an automated Pomodoro timer.
-It starts immediately and loops through the following cycle without manual start/stop controls:
+Use the **Start** button to begin the cycle.
+The timer loops through the following sequence:

 1. Work for 25 minutes
 2. Take a 5 minute break